ZeroGDesign/docs/docs/pages/manual/howto_print_abs.md

 ### What material should I use?
 ZeroG printers are designed to be printed using ABS or ASA.
 This means we've included tolerances for material shrinkage in our models.

-It's recommended to print your ABS or ASA parts inside of an enclosure, this will greatly increase layer strenght.
+It's recommended to print your ABS or ASA parts inside of an enclosure, this will greatly increase layer strength.

 {: .note}
 We find that parts printed in ABS+ are **weaker in layer adhesion** compared to non ABS+ filaments.
 Although easier to print, they're **easier to break**.